E-Group/sqat/README.md

 * In the 'Sales' tab you can show all sales your salespersons has made.
 	* You can also filter by salesperson with the dropdown list and 'Filter' button
 * In the 'Commission' tab you can see all unconfirmed reports send by your salespersons
-	* Each unconfirmed report has a caluculated commission value based on the sum of sales during that month
+	* Each unconfirmed report has a caluculated commission value based on the sum of sales during that month:
+		* A lock cost 45, a stock cost 30 and a barrel cost 25.
+		* The commission if calculated as follows: 10% on sales up to (and including) $1000, 15% on the next $800, and 20% on any sales in excess of $1800.
 	* To confirm a report press 'Confirm'
 * Log out by pressing the 'Log out' button